open-cogsci/sigmund-ai/sigmund/static/terms.md

 ## How secure is Sigmund?

 Sigmund uses encryption for all network traffic.
-Messages and attachments are encrypted (see [About](/about)).
+Messages are encrypted in a way that allows no-one, not even Sigmund's administrators, to read along.

 ## How is data on Sigmund backed up?